solana-developers/solana-actions/packages/actions-spec/README.md

 input before before making the POST request.
 If the `pattern` is not a valid regular expression, it should be ignored by clients.

-The `patternDescription` is a human readable message that describes the regular expression pattern.
+The `patternDescription` is a human readable description of the expected input requests from the user.
 If `pattern` is provided, the `patternDescription` is required to be provided.

+The `min` and `max` values allows the input to set a lower and/or upper bounds of the input requested from the user (i.e. min/max number and or min/max character length), and should be used for client side validation.
+For input `type`s of `date` or `datetime-local`, these values should be a string dates.
+For other string based input `type`s, the values should be numbers representing their min/max character length.

 If the user input value is not considered valid per the `pattern`, the user should receive a client side error message indicating the input field is not